 - International students - In addition to the above requirements must have a minimum score of 79 on the internet-based TOEFL and one of the following:

 - minimum score of 23 on the speaking portion of the TOEFL, or

 - a passing score on the U-Adept test.

 Applications are accepted on a rolling basis.
 Review begins in January/February for fall enrollment.

 The program is primarily for the student who will pursue a research career, including the student who intends to enter a doctoral program in the biological sciences.

 Course work in addition to the master’s research and seminars (must be approved by the student’s advisory committee) – 24 credits.

 Research and thesis – minimum of 12 credits.

-A minor may be taken in approved graduate courses including education.
 Summer study at a biological station is available.

-This program is designed exclusively for secondary school teachers for whom the M.S. probably will be a terminal degree and who do not need research experience.
-The program is open only to applicants possessing a teaching certificate or those coregistering with the College of Education and showing normal progress towards qualifying for a certificate.
+This program is designed for secondary school teachers for whom the M.S. probably will be a terminal degree and who do not need research experience.
+The program is open to applicants possessing a teaching certificate or those coregistering with the College of Education and showing normal progress towards qualifying for a certificate.